 Teeth bonding can be used for restorative and cosmetic purposes.
 It is an affordable and effective treatment that can deliver natural looking results.
-It provides long-term protection for the enamel that coats your teeth.
+Tooth bonding provides long-term protection for your tooth enamel by coating your teeth.
 Dr. Mark Sowell, A dentist in Plano Texas, offers dental bonding to his patients for the following purposes:

 - Repairs decayed teeth (composite resins are used to fill cavities)

 - Improves the appearance of discolored teeth

 - Provides a cosmetic alternative to metal amalgam fillings

 - Protects an exposed portion of the tooth’s root due to receding gums

 Cosmetic teeth bonding can enhance the appearance of any smile in as little as one office visit.
 It can provide similar benefits as porcelain veneers or dental crowns but is less invasive and more affordable.
 Sometimes, patients use bonding to improve the appearance of their smile until they are ready for a more permanent solution.

 There are two types of dental bonding – transitional bonding and direct bonding.
 These can last up to 10 years, depending on the type and extent of teeth bonding.
 Direct dental bonding means placing tooth-colored composite restorations (fillings) on a single tooth or multiple teeth.
 This is done to restore function, size or shape – or even enhance the shade of your teeth.

 Transitional bonding can be used for anything from a mock-up to a full mouth rehabilitation.
 We call it “transitional” because it lets the patient transition into more permanent dentistry as he or she can afford, or as their treatment requires.
 Transitional bonding also allows Dr. Mark Sowell time to work out any bite-related and esthetic issues with your smile.
 Transitional bonding is an important tool for such an accomplished cosmetic dentist in Plano TX.